zaufi/zaufi.github.com/_posts/2012-09-02-howto-make-a-debian-chroot.md

         set_normal_konsole
     }

-so u may just run it from the bash prompt to switch into a chroot'ed environment of your choice.
+so u may just run it from the bash prompt to switch into a chroot'ed environment of your choice (as user _builder_, so do not forget to add such user or use some other name).